An automatic robust Bayesian approach to principal component regression: Case study: prediction of returns for the S P 500

 \section{Case study: prediction of returns for the S\&P 500}

 In this section, we illustrate the performance of our robust approach on a real data set containing outliers.
 We provide a detailed analysis of the results and contrast them with those from other approaches to identify in which situations it is expected to perform better.
-In particular, the results are compared with those obtained under the normality of errors assumption (nonrobust Bayesian approach) to evaluate outlier protection performance.
-The classical frequentist approach and the robust frequentist approach of \cite{hubert2003robust} are also included in the comparison.
-Our Bayesian model-based approach for identifying the relevant PCs is thus evaluated.
-In the robust frequentist approach, we use MM-estimators (\cite{Yohai1987MM}) instead of least trimmed squares (\cite{Rousseeuw1985LTS}) as they are among the best frequentist estimators available (see the recent review by \cite{yuyao2017review}).
+The data set and context are described in \autoref{sec_data_des}, the competitors are presented in \autoref{sec_competitors}, while the section finishes with the result analysis and comparison in \autoref{sec_results}.

 The use of super heavy-tailed distributions in linear regression has recently been introduced in \cite{DesGag2019}, where the special case of simple linear regressions through the origin was studied.
-The usual linear regression model was later analysed in \cite{gagnon2016regression}.
-Although theoretical results about model selection are presented in \cite{gagnon2016regression}, it is the first time that an illustration of the practical benefits is presented in that context.
+The usual linear regression model was later analysed in \cite{gagnon2018regression}.
+Although theoretical results about model selection are presented in \cite{gagnon2018regression}, it is the first time that an illustration of the practical benefits is presented in that context.